The Kneeling Art Photography

 John has published poetry, essays and articles in newspapers, magazines, and literary and scholarly journals.
 He holds a PhD in history from Columbia University.
 John resides in Kennebunkport, Maine. (email@example.com)

 Aymar Mpouki is a promising photographer who now lives in Maine.
 The man who defines himself as a “photographer of life” produces photos imbued with realism, sad poetry and questioning.
 In 2013, he focused on the history of his country.
 Turning away from conformism and classic photography He begins to capture life on the streets of Brazzaville (capital of Congo-Brazza) during the ethnopolitical civil war which involved militias representing three political candidates.
 His risky explorations lead to his first very sensitive work entitled: Brazza Cries.
-Currently, Aymar Mpouki is focusing on the importance of dream marriage in the African community in Maine.
+Currently, Aymar Mpouki is focuses on photographing weddings in Maine's African communities.

 Dave Wade is a Portland base photographer who previously worked in Asia for